alexchaomander/semantic-kernel-v1.0-hackathon/submissions/SecureGenMask/README.md

 2. **Regular Expression Filtering**: PII and sensitive data are meticulously identified and removed using advanced Regular Expressions.
 3. **Secure Transmission**: Cleaned data is then securely transmitted to Language Models, preventing any inadvertent exposure of confidential information.
 4. **Optional Integration to Azure AI Service - This uses the PII detection capability of Azure AI.
-5. * Use as a Plugin or Use as a standalone native function.
+5. * Can be use as a Plugin or Used as a standalone native function.

+## Screenshots

 ## Use Cases